U.S. News Rankings

 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at Thomas Aquinas College is 11:1, and the school has 100.0 percent of its classes with fewer than 20 students.
-The average freshman retention rate, an indicator of student satisfaction, is 85.2 percent.
+The student-faculty ratio at Thomas Aquinas College is 12:1, and the school has 100 percent of its classes with fewer than 20 students.
+The most popular majors at Thomas Aquinas College include: Liberal Arts and Sciences, General Studies and Humanities.
+The average freshman retention rate, an indicator of student satisfaction, is 85.3 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|